2017 North Indian Ocean cyclone season: Cyclonic Storm Maarutha

 westerlies lying over India in the middle and upper tropospheric levels.
 However, strong vertical wind shear and unfavourable MJO inhibited rapid intensification or further intensification of the system.
 Moving northeastwards, it reached its peak intensity in the early hours of 16th.
 The system maintained its peak intensity till landfall near Sandoway (Thandwe) in Myanmar in the midnight.
 After landfall, the system weakened into a Deep Depression in early hours of 17th, into a Depression in the morning and well marked low-pressure area over central Myanmar and neighbourhood in the forenoon of 17th.

 Maarutha had already triggered heavy rainfall as a depression in Sri Lanka, as well as the Andaman and Nicobar Islands (India).
 Due to a heavy swell in the sea around the Andaman Islands, all ferries to Havelock Island from Port Blair were suspended on leaving nearly 1,500 tourists stranded.
 In Kyaukpyu, Maarutha destroyed more than 81 households and total damages amounted to Ks31.8 million (US$23,400) as of April 18.
 Four people were reported to be killed in the Irrawady division of Myanmar.

 Maarutha developed as a depression in the first fortnight of April.
 Climatologically, the formation of tropical cyclones in the Bay of Bengal at this time of the year is rare.
-Only twelve Cyclonic Storms have developed over the Bay of Bengal this early in the year between 1891 and 2016.
+Only twelve Cyclonic Storms have developed over the Bay of Bengal this early in the year between 1891 and 2014.

 Severe Cyclonic Storm Mora

 Under the influence of a persistent area of convection, a low-pressure area formed over the southeast Bay of Bengal on May 26.

 It rapidly strengthened on May 28, with the IMD classifying it as a Depression and subsequently upgrading it to a Deep Depression on the same day, designating it as BOB 02.
-In the early hours of May 29, the IMD reported the storm to have reached Cyclonic storm intensity, naming it Mora.
+In the early hours of May 29, the IMD reported the storm to have reached cyclonic storm intensity, naming it Mora.
+(Note: The name Mora (Thai: โมรา, [moː˧ raː˧]) was contributed by Thailand and means "agate" in Thai.)

 The storm followed a north-northeasterly track parallel to Myanmar coast.
 The system moved fast under the influence of mid-latitude trough in westerlies lying over India in the middle and upper tropospheric levels and the anti-cyclonic cyclonic circulation lying to the northeast of the system.

 Shortly before landfall, the storm reached its peak intensity as a severe cyclonic storm with winds of 110 km/h and a minimum central pressure off 978 hPa.
 The JTWC analyzed it having reached Category 1 hurricane strength on the same day, with winds of 120 km/h.
 At peak intensity, the storm made landfall on the southern coast of Bangladesh near Chittagong at 6:00 a.m.
 IST.

 After landfall, the storm steadily weakened due to land interaction, before weakening into a well-marked low-pressure area over Nagaland on May 31.